-Hexoskin – Wearable clothing is some of the newest options on the market and, in many ways, is still a budding subset of the market.
+Hexoskin – Looking for a dedicated fitness tracker that can keep your health stats at arm’s length?
+Wearable clothing is some of the newest options on the market and, in many ways, is still a budding subset of the market.
 Hexoskin does what many other devices on this list do, but as a wearable shirt, it offers form and function.
-Monitoring includes heart, respiratory, fitness, and sleep.
+Monitoring includes heart, respiratory, fitness, workout data and sleep.

 With the advancements in technology and accuracy, smaller battery sizes, long battery life, and increased performance, wearable medical technology can provide users with accurate healthcare data that keeps them in charge of their own healthcare.

 Dogtown Media is an early adopter of wearable mHealth devices, knowing how important this growing sector is to our clients.
 Several of our Internet of Things projects are focused on mHealth.
 We have confidence in our ability to bring your wearable mHealth devices to market.
 Take advantage of our free consultation today.Tags: AI app developer Seattle, AI app developers Seattle, AI app development Seattle, Android app development Seattle, app developers Seattle, FinTech app developers Seattle, Internet of things app developers Seattle, iOS app development Seattle, IoT app developer Seattle, IoT app developers Seattle, iot app development seattle, machine learning developers Seattle, medical app developer Seattle, MedTech app developers Seattle, mobile app developer Seattle